codacy/chart/docs/configuration/monitoring.md

           password: <--- Crow password --->
     ```

-3. Upgrade the Helm release with the updated `values.yaml` file:

-4. Apply this configuration by performing a Helm upgrade.
+3. Apply this configuration by performing a Helm upgrade.
 To do so append `--values values.yaml` to the command [used to install Codacy](../index.md#2-installing-codacy):

     ```bash
     helm upgrade (...options used to install Codacy...) \